anisbagwan/NETFLIX-MOVIES-and-TV-shows-clusteringG/README.md

 all other insights can be obtained from the same data set.

 ## 🔍 Exploratory Data Analysis:
-We started this project with the intention to obtain some useful insights related to the type of Netflix content.
-For this, we performed exploratory data analysis on our data after cleaning and making it easy to analyse.
-This analysis helped us to understand the trend.
+  *  We started this project with the intention to obtain some useful insights related to the type of Netflix content.
+  *  For this, we performed exploratory data analysis on our data after cleaning and making it easy to analyse.
+  *  This analysis helped us to understand the trend.
 We found that most of the content on Netflix are of TV-MA and TV-14 rating.
 USA and India are two countries producing the maximum number of contents.
-Documentaries and stand up are top genre in terms of number of contents they have on platform.
-Further we found number of movies on Netflix outnumbers TV-shows.
+  *  Documentaries and stand up are top genre in terms of number of contents they have on platform.
+  *  Further we found number of movies on Netflix outnumbers TV-shows.
+  * Below pie graph is showing the content of netfilx in percentage.

 ![image](https://user-images.githubusercontent.com/84036652/177276496-9aef61ae-72ec-416b-bad1-a3529c283288.png)
+  * Clearly number of Movies on Netflix outnumbered the number of TV Shows.
+Almost 70% content are movies while rest 30% are TV Shows.